-Regardless of the method, the maximum amount of credit which may be applied to a baccalaureate degree is 48 quarter credits.
-All CLEP and DANTES examinations must be taken during the student's first year in residence.
-No credit by examination of any type may be taken during the last quarter immediately preceding graduation.
+Regardless of the method, the maximum amount of credit which may be applied to a baccalaureate degree is 32 semester credits.
+All CLEP and DANTES seaminations must be taken during the student's first year in residence.
+No credit by examination of any type may be taken during the last semester immediately preceding graduation.